 Analogous provisions concerning recapture of investment tax credit (ITC) property provide relevant guidance for determining recapture under § 42(j).
 Under § 50(a)(1), if during any taxable year ITC property is disposed of or otherwise ceases to be ITC property with respect to the taxpayer before the close of the recapture period, the tax for such taxable year shall be increased.
 Currently, there are no regulations under § 50.
 However, for property placed in service before January 1, 1991, former § 47(a)(1) (and the regulations thereunder) contained a similar ITC recapture rule.
-The regulations under former § 47 (which are still effective) mirror the general recapture rule of former § 47 that a disposition or cessation of ITC property before the close of the taxpayer's qualified investment will result in ITC recapture.
+The regulations under former § 47 (which are still effective) mirror the general recapture rule of former § 47 that a disposition or cessation of ITC property before the close of the estimated useful life of the property that was taken into account in computing the taxpayer's qualified investment will result in ITC recapture.

 One exception to the general rule concerning the recapture of ITC property, § 1.47-3(f)(1) (reflected now, in part, in § 50(a)(4)), provides that no ITC recapture will occur in the case of a mere change in form of conducting a trade or business.
-To qualify for the § 1.47-3(f)(1) exception, the following requirements must be met: (1) the ITC property must be retained as ITC property in the same trade or business; (2) the transferor (or in the case where the transferor is a partnership, the partner) of the ITC property must retain a substantial interest in the trade or business; (3) substantially all the assets (whether or not ITC property) necessary to operate the trade or business must be transferred to the transferee to whom the ITC property is transferred; and (4) the basis of the ITC property in the hands of the transferee is determined in whole or in part by reference to the basis of the ITC property in the hands of the transferor.
+To qualify for the § 1.47-3(f)(1) exception, the following requirements must be met: (1) the ITC property must be retained as ITC property in the same trade or business; (2) the transferor (or in the case where the transferor is a partnership, the partner) of the ITC property must retain a substantial interest in the trade or business; (3) substantially all the assets (whether or not ITC property) necessary to operate the trade or business must be transferred to the transferee to whom the ITC property is transferred; and (4) the basis of the ITC property in the hands of the transferor.